 ‘Think Global, Act Local’ is an apt and popular slogan.
-Although much of the environmental debate is on a global scale, there are many practical ways for individuals and organisations to contribute to the effort.
+Although much of the environmental debate is on a global scale, there are many practical ways for people and organisations to contribute to the effort.

 We owe a debt to the energy and dedication of these champions.
 A group is even better than one individual.
-Their pooled time and efforts will be greater; and the challenge to care for God’s creation is a duty to be shared – it’s easier for a group to draw more people into the effort.
+Their pooled time and efforts will be greater; the challenge to care for God’s creation should be shared; it’s easier for a group to draw in more people.

 Parish annual returns

-This information is very useful in implementing Shrinking the Footprint.
-Not only does it measure our progress in the effort to tackle climate change; it also promotes energy security, and helps us reduce costs to parishes and individuals.
+This information is very useful in implementing our ‘Shrinking the Footprint’ effort.
+Not only does it measure our progress in helping tackle climate change; it also promotes energy security, and helps us reduce costs.

 Three basic steps

-- Replacing lightbulbs with low energy models
+- Replacing lightbulbs with low energy LEDs

 - Switching to a green energy supplier.